clarkvd/NLPFinalProject/README.md

 - NLP Final Project: LM - Shows how fit our data into language models like BERT in order to attempt to improve accuracy.
 In this file we ran bert 4 times.
 Once with pop as a genre, once without.
   Once with 5 valence bins, once with 2.

+Contribution Statement:

+Vivienne:
+- Binned valence data into five categories and ran baseline metrics for both valence and genre
+- Created graphs for classification models (KNN, etc.) and genre/sentiment trends
+- Separated training and testing data for initial model testing
+- Helped with the implementation of BERT, such as researching the right model and fine-tuning parameters

+Ryan:

+Minh:

+Dyan: